Table of Contents

 Note that the client needs to present a DPoP proof JWT to the resource server’s endpoint along with the access token.

-When the resource server receives the request from the client, it calls Authlete /auth/introspection
+When the resource server receives the request from the client, the resource server calls Authlete /auth/introspection

 API to verify the access token.
 Below is a curl command that simulates a request from the resource server to Authlete /auth/introspection